+The topic of sex in young adult fiction is going to be controversial, so buckle up!
 I must be a glutton for punishment.
 Ever since I tackled the topics of swearing in YA and self-publishing, I’ve gotten a bit wary of making waves.
 Not because I don’t love a good, well-reasoned debate.
 Not because I want all of my readers to agree with me.
 But because a lot of responses on controversial topics are more annoying and inflammatory than anything else.
-One of the worst ways, I’ve discovered, to get a sensible discussion going is to open it up to comments from the blogosphere at large.
-This is not an insult to my readers, far from it!
-But every time I post on something racy, I get a bunch of trolls who are brand new to the blog (first comment) who come just to spew bile.
-I still get first comments from trolls on my self-publishing post, and it was months ago.
-They’re just Googlin’ for a bruisin’, it seems.
+But writers have questions, and I have answers, so here we go!

-So it is with a certain dread that I take on sex in YA literature.
+So it is with a certain dread that I take on sex in young adult literature.
 Why?
 Because swearing in books is “bad,” according to a lot of parents, PTA groups, librarians, religious organizations, etc., but sex is a whole lot “worse.”

-But reader Rhay asked, and so I will try to answer:
+But reader Rhay asked about sex in young adult fiction, and so I will try to answer:

 Having heard you say that in YA anything goes and that there are publishers that will publish the most overt sex scenes.
 I have to wonder, how are sex scenes really perceived in the YA market place?
 Are they cut in the editorial process because of the need to fit a particular market niche (schools, tweens, etc.)?
 Do editors actually ever ask for sex scenes to be written because of their market niche?
 In short, can you give any more information in regards to the perception of sex in young adult novels?